gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.pop(key, default=None)

-    **Description**: Removes the specified key and returns the corresponding value.
+    Removes the specified key and returns the corresponding value.
 If the key is not found, the default value is returned if provided, otherwise a KeyError is raised.

 .. code-block:: python